 In order to be among the final beneficiaries, applicants need to

-- Reach the minimum pass threshold (overall and per criterion): In order for the Facility to consider a community ready for the grant, the application must receive the overall minimum score of 15 points, as well as the minimum score per category (see visual below).
+Reach the minimum pass threshold (overall and per criterion): In order for the Facility to consider a community ready for the grant, the application must receive the overall minimum score of 15 points, as well as the minimum score per category (see visual below).

 - Pass the feasibility check: After a preliminary scoring by the ENERCOM Facility’s independent experts, the Facility’s national experts will confirm whether the ambition and proposal outlined by the community is feasible, taking into consideration the national context.
-National experts will provide their feedback to the ENERCOM Facility ’s evaluators, who may reconsider their ranking based on the feedback provided by the national expert.
+National experts will provide their feedback to the ENERCOM Facility’s evaluators, who may reconsider their ranking based on the feedback provided by the national expert.

 Unsuccessful applicants will receive a feedback report outlining areas for improvement.
-If they choose to, they are encouraged to revise and resubmit their proposal in the second call.

 Appeals may be submitted to the Facility’s Helpdesk within 5 working days of receiving notification of the evaluation result.
 The Facility will not consider appeals after this period.

-Contact details of the legal representative who will be in charge of signing the grant agreement
+- Contact details of the legal representative who will be in charge of signing the grant agreement

-Legal address of the energy community
+- Legal address of the energy community

-Name and address of the bank where to issue the payment
+- Name and address of the bank where to issue the payment

-IBAN
+- IBAN

-BIC/SWIFT code.
+- BIC/SWIFT code.

 Once your application has been approved, your main point of contact will receive an invitation to fill in a Beneficiary Identification Form (see question 6.1 in this document).
 You will have 2 weeks from receiving the confirmation that your proposal has been accepted to complete this form.
 Once you have completed and submitted this form, the grant agreement will be generated by the platform and you will receive an invitation to sign it via DocuSign via email from the European Energy Communities Facility’s Coordinator (REScoop.eu).
 This will be done within 2-4 weeks of receiving your completed Beneficiary Identification Form.
 The Facility’s Coordinator will upload your final grant agreement countersigned on the platform, where you will be able to download it.

-The first payment (50% of the total amount: 22,500€) will be made within 60 days of signing the grant agreement.
-The second payment (50% of the total amount: 22,500€) will be made by the end of November 2027 for the first call for proposals, and by summer 2028 for the second call for proposals.
+The first payment (50% of the total amount, EUR 22,500) will be made within a maximum of 60 days of signing the grant agreement.
+The second payment (50% of the total amount, EUR 22,500) will be made only if the quality of the business plan is considered sufficient and all the other requirements met (capacity building and monitoring).
+The Facility aims to make the second payment by summer 2028 for the second call for proposals.

 A business plan for an energy community is a strategic tool that helps define the community’s vision, objectives, governance structure, and operational approach to developing and sustaining its energy-related activities.
 Beyond serving as a roadmap for implementation, a well-prepared business plan plays a crucial role in analysing the financial viability of the initiative.
 It provides a structured assessment of the resources required for the project, including infrastructure, operational costs, and administrative needs, while also identifying potential revenue streams that can sustain the community’s activities in the long term.
 By detailing cost structures, estimating investment needs, and exploring various financing mechanisms such as grants, loans, and member contributions, the business plan enables your energy community to determine the most suitable approach to funding your activities.
 Additionally, it evaluates financial risks and outlines strategies to mitigate them, strengthening the project’s credibility for potential investors and financial institutions.